 Privacy Act requirements with respect to ownership may apply.

 Use Council's online certificates

-You can apply and pay for the Land Information Certificate online and receive the certificate from Council in pdf format by email.
+Apply and pay for a Land Information Certificate online and receive the certificate from Council in pdf format by email.

-- Register first as a user on the Council Online Services site before you can apply online for a land or property information certificate.
+- You need to register first as a user with Council Online Services before you can apply online for a land or property information certificate.

-- Once you are a registered user, you can apply for a certificate online.
+- Once you are a registered user, sign in and apply for a certificate.